Chinese Barbecued Pork (Char Siu) served in Chinese restaurants is so easy to make at home and would be a great way to celebrate the Chinese New Year.

 - Combine all remaining ingredients for marinade.
 Pour over pork slices in a large bowl or large zip to lock plastic bag.
 Marinate 4 hours to overnight, turning meat occasionally.

-- Preheat oven to 350 degrees.
+- Preheat oven to 350℉.
 Line a broiler pan with aluminum foil (or a rimmed baking pan with rack placed inside).

 - Place meat on the rack, reserve marinade for basting.

-- Bake for 30 minutes, turn over and baste.
-Bake for 30-45 minutes longer until pork is cooked to at least 145 degrees, basting occasionally.
+- Bake for 30 minutes, turn over and brush with reserved marinade.
+Bake for 30-45 minutes longer until pork is cooked to at least 145℉, basting occasionally.

 - Remove pork from oven and tent with aluminum foil for 10 minutes.
 Cut into thin slices before serving.